jconkli07/Engineering_4_Notebook/README.md

 </details>

 ### Reflection
-I didn't have a lot of trouble on this assignment either.
-I realized that you have to make two different LED variables to make one blink at a different time than the other.
-I used Led and Led2.
+This assignment took more time than the first part as I had to work with physical components as well, with the 2 LEDS.
+This was useful in practicing how to wire LEDs quickly.
+I learned that the resistors go between the leds and ground, and the side of the resistor with the most lines goes towards the led.
+If led wiring isn't working you should try to flip the led, as it only works in one orientation.

 ---

 ## Launch Pad 3

 ### Assignment Description
-We are adding on to the previous code.
-This time, you will use a button to initiate the countdown.
-You are still counting down to liftoff and the LEDs are blinking every second.
+This is the same as Launch Pad 2, but a button is used to begin the sequence rather than it automatically beginning when the code is loaded.

 ### Evidence
 https://github.com/jconkli07/Engineering_4_Notebook/assets/71349609/f1d3d652-6561-4b69-aca7-a8c1e4130f10